jessicacousins/fullstack_vite_webapp/README.md

 - **Blog**:
   - Users can create new blog posts, edit, and delete their own posts.
   - Users can also comment on blog posts, adding discussions and feedback.
-  - A search feature allows users to search for specific blog posts by keywords.
+  - A **search** feature allows users to search for specific blog posts by keywords.
+  - **OpenAI Chatbot**: Users can interact with an AI-driven chatbot integrated into the platform, which provides real-time responses to user queries based on OpenAI's GPT model.
+- **Comment Sentiment Analysis**: Every blog comment is automatically analyzed by OpenAI for sentiment (positive, neutral, or negative), with the results displayed in real-time on the Admin Dashboard.

 ### Backend Features